-Truth is, most days you’ll find me being a dad to three boys (Silas 6, August 4, and Lorentz 1) and a husband to an amazing, beautiful woman named Heidi.
+Truth is, most days you’ll find me being a dad to three boys (Silas 8, August 6, Lorentz 3, and Magnus 6 mos.) and a husband to an amazing, beautiful woman named Heidi.
 We live in a red brick house in Nashville, TN on the east side of the Cumberland River.
 In the summers we grow a huge garden.
 Every Friday we buy two 5-dollar Hot-N-Ready cheese pizzas from Little Caesar’s.
 I manage to overeat every single time.

 I was an English Major in college, but I’m still two Spanish courses short of my degree.
 (Read that sentence again if you missed the irony the first time.)
 I dropped out to try and “make it” in music.
 Hard to believe now that was in 2004.